Peden Home

 Mark

-Mark at the 7th Fighter Command web site sent an email to the Chief PACAF Historian at the Schofield Barracks Cemetery.
+Mark Stevens sent an email to the Chief PACAF Historian at the Schofield Barracks Cemetery.
 We were asking for their help in determining if Jack's body was recovered or not.

 Here is his response: